microsoft/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/UsageGuide.md

 ## Starting and stopping mesh observation

 One of the most common tasks when dealing with the Spatial Awareness system is turning the feature off/on dynamically at runtime.
-This is done per Observer via the [`IMixedRealitySpatialAwarenessMeshObserver.Resume()`](xref:Microsoft.MixedReality.Toolkit.SpatialAwareness.IMixedRealitySpatialAwarenessMeshObserver.Resume) and [`IMixedRealitySpatialAwarenessMeshObserver.Suspend()`](xref:Microsoft.MixedReality.Toolkit.SpatialAwareness.IMixedRealitySpatialAwarenessMeshObserver.Suspend) APIs.
+This is done per Observer via the [`IMixedRealitySpatialAwarenessObserver.Resume`](xref:Microsoft.MixedReality.Toolkit.SpatialAwareness.IMixedRealitySpatialAwarenessObserver.Resume) and [`IMixedRealitySpatialAwarenessObserver.Suspend`](xref:Microsoft.MixedReality.Toolkit.SpatialAwareness.IMixedRealitySpatialAwarenessObserver.Suspend) APIs.

 ```csharp
 // Cast the Spatial Awareness system to IMixedRealityDataProviderAccess to get an Observer